jldec/pub-server/README.md

 ### usage

 - `pub` (with no options) serves `*.md` in the current directory or looks for a `pub-config.js`.
-The default theme is useful for previewing README.md files like this one.
+The default theme is useful for previewing Github README.md files like this one.
+The server will watch for changes and update http://localhost:3001/ whenever markdown files or CSS or other static files are saved.

 - `pub -O` generates .html and other static files (including generator + editor) to `./out`.